nrwl/nx/docs/shared/guides/using-tailwind-css-with-angular-projects.md

 # Using Tailwind CSS with Angular projects

-The purpose of this guide is to cover how to use and configure [Tailwind CSS](https://tailwindcss.com/) with [Angular](https://angular.io/) projects.
+The purpose of this page is to cover how to use and configure [Tailwind CSS](https://tailwindcss.com/) with [Angular](https://angular.io/) projects.
 It shows the different options available to set it up in existing projects or new projects, and it also contains a set of our recommended setups for using Tailwind CSS in different scenarios that can be found on an Nx workspace.